Low-Pass Filter Calculator | RC, LC & LR Bode Plot

 • What is the difference between active and passive filters?

 Passive filters use only resistors, capacitors, and inductors and cannot amplify signals.
-Active filters use op-amps, can provide gain, and avoid loading effects.
+Active filters use OP AMPs, can provide gain, and avoid loading effects.

 • How do parasitic elements affect filter performance?